suskin/jthrottle/README.md

 When created, new buckets are full.

+## Assumptions

+jthrottle makes a few assumptions:

+  * Your traffic is evenly distributed.
+    - jthrottle does not attempt to maintain any state which is shared across machines.
+This relies on the assumption that your traffic is distributed fairly evenly, like it would be if you used a round-robin approach.
+    - However, jthrottle is lightweight and flexible enough that if you needed some other structure, you could probably use jthrottle to power it.
+  * You'll use delimiters in your operation strings
+    - Rule matching doesn't use a real Trie, so longest-prefix matching only works if you use delimiters in your rules.
+So if you have rules "a" and "ab", "a/c" and "a-c" will inherit from "a", but "ac" won't match anything.
+This use-case can be accommodated by having trickier rule-matching logic, but I hear about it being a legimate use-case I'm going to hold off on that.

 ## Potential bottlenecks

 * Number of buckets (map size)
 * Number of buckets (refilling overhead)

+TODO some more details about bottlenecks

 ## License